A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 office building.
 A leather shammy lay

-in a pin stripped sharp suit he planned to hit the city and
+In a pin-striped sharp suit, he planned to hit the city and

 bop the night away with his friends.

-days after their deaths they clung to her mind.
+days after their death; these they clung to her mind.
 Written on her

 of trying to make ends meet on a